pyepics/pyepics/doc/devices.rst

 .. method:: add_pv(pvname[, attr=None,[ **kw]])

-   adds an expliciltly names :meth:`epics.PV` to the device even though it may violate the normal naming rules (in which `attr` is mapped to `epics.PV(prefix+delim+attr)`.
+   adds an explicitly names :meth:`epics.PV` to the device even though it may violate the normal naming rules (in which `attr` is mapped to `epics.PV(prefix+delim+attr)`.
 That is, one can say::

     import epics
     m1 = epics.Device('XXX:m1', delim='.')
     m1.add_pv('XXX:m2.VAL', attr='other')
-    print m1.VAL     # printe value of XXX:m1.VAL
+    print m1.VAL     # print value of XXX:m1.VAL
     print m1.other   # prints value of XXX:m2.VAL

 .. data:: _pvs